dtemkin/Pypwd/README.md

 For more information, read the source code and the docstrings.

-Hope you find it useful.
+Feedback is welcome and appreciated, hope you find it useful.